By Lee Binz

 I recommend that you include the optional essay for both sample tests.
 Correct each test to determine what your child’s score might be.
 Then compare the SAT score to the ACT score based on your child’s percentile using the score comparison chart.
 The test with the higher percentile is the best test for your child.

-• Score Comparison Chart with SAT, ACT and Percentile Score
+• Score Comparison Chart with SAT, ACT, CLT and Percentile Score

 Pro Tip: if your child scores best on one test, but your chosen college prefers the other test, then register your child for both and provide both scores to the college.